ShakilTalukder07/auto-trader-client/README.md

 # Getting Start With AutoTrader

-Resala is a used car selling/ buying web application.
+Auto Trader is a used car selling/ buying web application.

 livesite: (https://myautotrader.netlify.app/)